-SMART SNACKS IN SCHOOL ARE NOT-SO-SMART
+SMART SNACKS IN SCHOOL ARE NOT-SO-SMAR

-SMART SNACKS IN SCHOOL ARE NOT-SO-SMART
+SMART SNACKS IN SCHOOL ARE NOT-SO-SMAR

 SMART SNACK SCHOOL STANDARDS CASE STUDY #1: KELLOGG’S POP-TARTS